 Solar Power World has compiled an advisory panel comprised of contractors and developers from across the country who will review the list prior to publishing.

 When will the 2018 Top Solar Contractors list be published?

-The 2018 list will be published online and in print in late July 2018.
+The 2018 list was published both online and print on July 24, 2018.
+View the online list here.